 Ways To Help

-You can be involved in funding the care for children who are experiencing life-threatening medical conditions and illnesses.
+You can be involved in funding the care for children who are experiencing critical illnesses and illnesses.
 Share the opportunity for kids in your community who do not have to feel alone, and do not have to face the fear of the aftermath of their diagnosis.
 Wheels For Wishes is your chance to donate your car to help fund local charities and children’s hospitals.

 You can access our chapter locator to help benefit kids in your community.
 You can fill out our online donation form or call 1-877-431-9474.
 Please help this May be a month of strength, compassion, and education, and donate your car to Wheels For Wishes.
 You could make all the difference to the kids fighting their own diagnoses in your community.